blackrow67/flucam/README.md

 # FluCam

-Flyme Camera Port for Meizu 18.
+Flyme Camera Port from Meizu 18.

 How to add rom?